 Amnesty does not apply to more serious allegations such as physical abuse of another or illicit drug distribution.
 The decision not to offer amnesty to a Respondent is based on neither sex nor gender, but on the fact that collateral misconduct is typically addressed for all students within a progressive discipline system, and the rationale for amnesty - the incentive to report serious misconduct - is rarely applicable to Respondent with respect to a Complainant.

-Resolution Process for Alleged Violations of the Policy on Equal Opportunity, Harassment, and Nondiscrimination
+Resolution Process for Alleged Violations of the Policy on Equal Opportunity, Harassment, and Nondiscrimination resolution known as "Process A" or "Process B".

 1. Overview